 So, Kareem Hunt is probably looking at three more weeks of fantasy-relevant production.
 He has been nothing short of fantastic since returning to the Chiefs.
 Since Week 4, Hunt is fantasy football’s RB11 on a points-per-game basis.
 He has scored at least one rushing touchdown in four of six games.
 Though he failed to do so in Week 10, Hunt showed off his receiving upside catching seven of 10 targets for 65 yards.

 As mentioned before, the Bills, Panthers, and Raiders are the next three matchups for the Chiefs and Hunt.
 All three teams are among nine allowing an average of 20.0 or more fantasy points per game to running backs.
-So, while Hunt is an immediate Week 11 faller, managers relying on him to this point need to be prepared with other options for the fantasy football playoffs when Isiah Pacheco is back on the field for the Chiefs.
+So, while Hunt isn’t an immediate Week 11 faller, managers relying on him to this point need to be prepared with other options for the fantasy football playoffs when Isiah Pacheco is back on the field for the Chiefs.
 Discussing Hunt here is just foresight into that.

 Brian Thomas Jr., WR, Jacksonville Jaguars